 How to get from Venice to Milan

-Milan is home to a massive collection of old and new masterpieces, particularly Leonardo da Vinci’s Last Supper.
-Here, everywhere you look is jaw-dropping architecture – from its more recent skyscrapers to the age-old Milan Cathedral.
-And although shopping is expensive, we highly recommend a visit to the iconic Galleria, even just to window shop!
+The city boasts a massive collection of old and new art masterpieces and is home to Leonardo da Vinci’s most iconic work, the Last Supper.
+You’ll find jaw-dropping architecture everywhere you look in Milan — from its more recent skyscrapers to the age-old Milan Cathedral.

-2 ways to get from Venice to Milan
+What are the 3 ways to travel from Venice to Milan?

 Venice to Milan by Bus